Best Buy CEO resigns during personal conduct probe

 But critics have complained that under Dunn's tenure, which lasted less than three years, Best Buy became a showroom for Amazon.com and other online retailers, with consumers going to Best Buy stores to check out electronics like high-definition televisions, then buying them elsewhere for less.

-The company, a bellwether for the consumer electronics industry, reported declines in same-store sales in six of the last seven quarters, including during the 2010 holiday season when it bet on technology like 3D television that was not embraced by consumers.
+The company, seen as a bellwether in the consumer electronics industry, reported declines in same-store sales in six of the last seven quarters.

-Despite offering bigger discounts and free shipping in the 2011 holiday season, Best Buy suffered a 2.4 percent drop in same-store sales in the quarter ended March 3, including a 2.2 percent decline at U.S. stores open at least 14 months.

-"I hate to be rude, but I think he (Dunn) was doing a terrible job.
-This is a company that had a sales guy in charge, and I just don't think they are well positioned to deal with the onslaught from the Internet," said Michael Pachter, an analyst at Wedbush Securities.

-Mikan has been a Best Buy director since April 2008.
-He formerly served as executive vice president and chief financial officer of UnitedHealth Group.
-At one point, he was considered a potential successor to UnitedHealth's CEO but left the U.S. health insurer to lead a private equity fund

-Best Buy's stock rose as much as 4.8 percent to $23.74 after the news that Dunn would be replaced, but the shares ended down 6 percent at $21.32.

-(Additional reporting by Mihir Dalal, Martinne Geller, Phil Wahba and Jessica Wohl; Writing by Brad Dorfman; Editing by Gerald E. McCormick, Tim Dobbyn and Steve Orlofsky)
+(Reporting by Dhanya Skariachan, Mihir Dalal, Martinne Geller, Phil Wahba and Jessica Wohl; Writing by Brad Dorfman; Editing by Gerald E. McCormick and Tim Dobbyn)